Stamford's Ridgeway Center

 Graphic from Alphons Bach Associates

 A late '50s layout of RIDGEWAY CENTER.
-At this time, it housed approximately 225,000 leasable square feet of retail and 75,000 square feet of office space.
-Its bi-level parking area accommodated over 1,000 autos.
-Like many of America's early shopping centers, it was not implemented at once, but completed in stages between March 1947 and April 1958.
+The complex housed around 275,000 leasable square feet of retail and 75,000 square feet of office space.
+A bi-level parking area accommodated over 1,000 autos.
+Like many of America's early shopping centers, it was not implemented at once, but in stages.
+These were completed between March 1947 (in black) and April 1958 (in light gray).

 A vintage RIDGEWAY photo.
 The Connecticut shopping complex was one of the first in the United States to include a multistory office tower.
 This became a feature of many mid-20th century shopping malls.